Sami1309/healthcare-chatbot/README.md

 # Healthcare Chat App Demo

-This is a demo for a healthcare chat application with a React frontend and a Python Flask backend.
+This is a demo for a healthcare chat application that implements a rudimentary RAG system and generates dynamic UI within the chat window.

 ## Setup